Ever Hear the One About The Three Blind Men and an Elephant?

 If it's about telling stories, and truly understanding what they're about, I'm into it.

 Glad you asked.

 I have affiliate links sprinkled liberally throughout my posts, and that means: if you click on any of those links and then buy anything on that site (usually Amazon, B&H or iTunes) I get a small commission.
 It doesn't cost you anything, it isn't sending any of my kids to college, but it does help me defray the cost of running the site -- so I appreciate it.

 That's number 1.

 Number 2 is that I write about gear, and the best way to write about gear is to actually use it.

-Sometimes I'll break my own rule and write about something before it ships because I think it's important, newsworthy, and/or you'd enjoy reading it.
+Sometimes I'll break my own rule and write about something I haven't spent time with because I think it's important, newsworthy, and/or you'd enjoy reading it.

 But I much prefer - and usually go -- hands on.
 I have a relationship with B&H, so I can often get loaners from them for a few weeks at a time.
 I also have a good relationship with local rental house Resolution Rentals.
 Sometimes, I'll get a piece of gear directly from the manufacturer.
-When that happens, the loan period can be as short as 12 hours (the recent Sony press event in New York City, for example, where I got my hands on the A7s II) or as long as 60 days (Blackmagic has just sent me their Micro Studio camera and Video Assist for 30 days).
+When that happens, the loan period can be as short as 12 hours or as long as months on end.
 Very occasionally, a manufacturer doesn't ask for it back.

 Even more occasionally -- since it's my own hard cash -- I'll buy a piece of gear myself.
 Which means it's really, really great AND I can see the economic value in it for my business (like the DJI Phantom 3 Professional 4K or the RØDElink Filmmaker Kit).